Believers Eastern Church: Criticisms

-The government has reconsidered the decision to allow prior permission to two NGOs after details verification.
+The government has reconsidered the decision to allow prior permission to two NGOs after detailed verification.

 In 2020, the Income Tax officials conducted searches at around 60 premises associated with the Believers Church.

 The I-T officials seized Rs 14.5 cr from the raid at the offices of Believers church.
 Out of the total amount, Rs 7 cr was recovered from the boot of a car owned by an employee of the hospital under Believers church.
 Rest of the amount was seized from various places including Delhi.

 I-T officials revealed that they are looking into transactions over the last ten years.
 The church had got around Rs 4,000 crore over the years and a chunk of it had gone into the construction of institutions and real estate dealings.

 Ecumenical relations

-Believers Eastern Church is a member of the Kerala Council of Churches.
+Believers Eastern Church is a member of The National Council of Churches in India and the Kerala Council of Churches.
+It has also held ecumenical contacts with the Anglican Church in North America.

-The Believers Eastern Church has also held ecumenical contacts with the Anglican Church in North America.
-In addition, Gospel For Asia frequently has and continues to solicit funding from evangelical churches, but does not disclose that Yohannan is a metropolitan, as most evangelical churches are congregational or elder-led and generally oppose a hierarchal structure with one person at the top (such as the Roman Catholic or the various Orthodox bodies).